On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Atiyah class and Verschiebung

-In his work on the Atiyah class and Hochschild homology, Markarian showed that in the setting of the triangulated category $\pi_0\QCoh$, the Atiyah class is the universal assignment of an endomorphism satisfying the Leibniz rule \cite[Introduction]{Mar09}.
-In this section, we will reinterpret the equivalence $\Mapsu(B\Gahat^\vee, X) \simeq T[-1]X$ in terms of the Atiyah class.
-As a direct consequence, the morphism $V$ is seen to be a $p$th-power operation for the Atiyah cobracket on $L\Omega^1[1]$.
+which by Theorem \ref{theorem: general tangent stack as mapping stack} is an equivalence when \(\cX\) is Tannakian.
+In this section, we will reinterpret this equivalence in terms of the Atiyah class, following an idea of Markarian.
+In his work on the Atiyah class and Hochschild homology, Markarian showed that in the setting of the triangulated category \(\pi_0\QCoh(\cX)\), the Atiyah class is the universal assignment to each \(E \in \QCoh(\cX)\) an endomorphism of \(E\) satisfying the Leibniz rule \cite[Introduction]{Mar09}.
+As a direct consequence of this interpretation, the morphism \(V\) is seen to be a \(p\)th-power operation for the Atiyah cobracket on \(L\Omega^1[1]\).

-We now recall the Atiyah class and prove in Theorem \ref{theorem: mapping stack by Atiyah class} a universal property of the Atiyah class in our setting of derived stacks.
-If $R' \to R$ is a morphism of simplicial commutative rings and $M$ is an $R$-module, then the \emph{Atiyah class} of $M$ is the morphism induced by the first principal parts sequence
+We now recall the Atiyah class and prove in Proposition \ref{proposition: mapping stack by Atiyah class} a universal property of the Atiyah class in our setting of derived stacks.
+If \(R' \to R\) is a morphism of animated rings and \(M\) is an \(R\)-module, then the \emph{Atiyah class} of \(M\) is the morphism induced by the first principal parts sequence